jupyter-book/jupyter-book/docs/file-types/restructuredtext.md

 For more information on writing content with reStructuredText, we recommend reading [the Sphinx rST documentation](https://www.sphinx-doc.org/es/stable/rest.html).

-## Including reStructuredText in Markdown
+## Including reStructuredText in markdown

-To include rST into Markdown, you can use the [eval-rst directive](myst-parser:syntax/directives/parsing):
+To insert rST into markdown, you can use the [eval-rst directive](myst-parser:syntax/directives/parsing):

 ````md
 ```{eval-rst}